TheBetaM/CrateModLoader/README.md

 ![Crate Mod Loader](../master/CrateModLoader/Resources/cml_header.png)
-Randomizer and mod loader for PS1, PS2, PSP and GC games.
+Randomizer and mod loader for PS1, PS2, GC and Wii games.
+(PSP coming soon)
 It detects, extracts, modifies and rebuilds disc image files in an easy to setup way.

 See [this list](../master/GAMES.md) for supported games and their features.